Alfred Scott-Gatty: Composing career

 As a composer he was an amateur, but his work was popular and highly regarded in its day.
 The works that he produced were largely for voices and aimed primarily at amateur performers.
 It included two modest operettas, Sandford and Merton's Christmas Party (1880) and Not At Home (1886).
 It also included three musical plays specifically for children: Rumpelstiltskin, The Goose Girl (1895) and The Three Bears (1896).
 For the most part, these musical plays were set to words written by his sister, the noted children's writer Mrs Ewing.
 His songs ran into hundreds, many of them with texts by himself.
 A few of the best known titles were Ae Fond Kiss, Crofte and Ye Faire Ladye, True Till Death, and Country House Ditties (1898).

+His hymn tune 'Welwyn' is used for the hymn 'O Strength and Stay'.

 His concern to provide music for children, already noted, was pursued in Little Songs for Little Voices published in three volumes, including 76 short and simple songs.
 They were his earliest compositions and appeared in Aunt Judy's Magazine, edited first by his mother, then by his sister.
 Two of these songs, The Sneezing Song and Three Little Pigs were sung by Scott-Gatty himself in a concert at Doncaster Grammar School on 21 June 1870, long before they were published.
 He sang Three Little Pigs again in 1871 along with Camomile Tea, Tittle Tattle and The Yawning Song.

 Scott-Gatty's most popular songs were the Plantation Songs (1893–1895) for baritone solo and mixed voice chorus.
 These included 24 songs in total, issued in four volumes.
 At that time such songs were novelties in the United Kingdom.
 The earliest recordings of Scott-Gatty date from December 1898 when the Georgia Glee Singers cut a version of Goodnight for the Gramophone Company, several other of the songs proved popular items with Melba in 1905 recording a version of the same song.